 Who has done the research for/carried out this investigation?

 Who will benefit from the results of this investigation?

 Is it clear to you what the purpose of the investigation is?

 What do you like about the way that the information is presented?

 Does it help you in any way to understand the information better?

 Do you think the information could have been presented in a different way to help the audience understand the findings?
 If so, what would have made it better?

-Class discussion to share ideas from each group.
+- Use a class discussion to share ideas from each group.
 Have the students all come up with the same ideas?
 Try and steer the students towards the conclusion that the best way to present the information depends on the information itself.
-For example there would be no point in displaying class members’ heights on a pie graph.
+They might notice that category data is displayed differently to numerical data.

 This session is ultimately about choosing an appropriate topic to investigate.
 There will be a real need for discussion about measurable data and realistic topics that can be investigated in the given time frame.
 It would be a good idea to provide the students with a list of topics, but they should be encouraged to try and come up with something original where possible.